 The Quantum Ultra Class is a sub-class of the previous Quantum Class.
 These ships offer many of the same features of their predecessors.
 They also have a few amenities of other recently amplified ships in the fleet and some new additions all of their own.

 The first ship in the Quantum Ultra class to debut was Spectrum of the Seas.
 This nearly 170K gross ton ship was built specifically for the Chinese market and set sail in 2019.
 Spectrum of the Seas accommodates just under 4,300 guests.
+Odyssey of the Seas is the second ship in this class.
+It launched in fall 2021.

 Odyssey of the Seas features two familiar favorites from the Quantum Class ships, the RipCord by iFLY sky diving simulator and the North Star aerial gondola.
-Thrill-seekers will be happy to know that Odyssey also has the Sky Pad which debuted on the amplified Mariner of the Seas.
+Additionally, this ship is home to the SeaPlex, a revolutionary indoor space with bumper cars and roller skating.

 Odyssey of the Seas features a multi-level resort style pool deck with two pools, plenty of comfy lounge furniture, and the popular Lime and Coconut Bar.
 Further, two signature Quantum Class entertainment venues Two70 and the Music Hall are found on Odyssey.

-In addition to some of the Royal Caribbean dining staples, Odyssey of the Seas features a brand-new Teppanyaki restaurant and the re-imagined Giovanniβs Italian Kitchen.
+In addition to some of the Royal Caribbean dining staples, Odyssey of the Seas features a brand-new Teppanyaki restaurant and the reimagined Giovanni’s Italian Kitchen.
 Not to mention, the ship debuts The Effectors, one of the best signature main theater shows at sea.

 Quantum Class